 Make the shopping experience conversational and interactive.
 There’s no need to be harsh and form-driven.
 Talk to them.

 Avoid placing links that take the customer away from the shopping cart.
-The customer might leave the cart of his own volition, but don’t make it easy for him!
+The customer might leave the cart of their own volition, but don’t make it easy for them!

 One of the common ways that e-commerce retailers lose customers is by trying to upsell with related products.
 Often, when a customer clicks on these products, they never return to the shopping cart.